Alexan0103/Alexan0103/README.md

 💨💨💨
 ## I'm a *self-taught* beginner frontend developer💻... <br>
 ...My journey into coding began with a fascination with how websites work, a desire to create things digitally. <br> My path is just starting, but every line of code is a step toward mastery🎓 <br>
-I thrive on challenges and love the process of learning — whether it’s debugging tricky JavaScript issues, optimizing CSS for smoother animations, or exploring new frameworks.
-Every project, big or small, is an opportunity to grow and refine my skills📈
+I thrive on challenges and love the process of learning. <br> Every project, big or small, is an opportunity to grow and refine my skills📈

 ![](assets/miniman.png)
 > *"Fail fast, learn faster!"*